 You may also have associated bladder, bowel or sexual problems.

-Often, it is a combination of a few of these factors.
 Sometimes there is no obvious link to any specific factor, but there are always options for treatment.

 We’ll conduct examinations and tests to work out whether you have pudendal neuralgia.
 None of these tests on its own is a diagnosis, as pudendal neuralgia is mainly a ‘clinical diagnosis’ as nerve pain can not be ‘seen’ on any test.
 Your doctor will ask about your medical, social and trauma history.
 The information from your physical examination and tests are discussed with you and we come to a diagnosis – the likely reason for your symptoms.
 Then, we discuss the best treatment plan with you for your recovery.